 - Once the backup operation completes, copy the backup file to the new server.
 If the database is huge, this step and the previous one may take several hours.
 And during this time you have to constantly keep checking on the process to see how far along the backup or file-transfer process is.
 While waiting, DBA’s usually take this time to catch up on other important tasks such as checking your Facebook timeline or Twitter feed.
 It beats having to twiddle your thumbs waiting for the agonizingly slow progress bar to take what seems like 3 hours to move from 17% to 18%.

-- When both the backup and file transfer to the new machine are (finally!) complete, it’s time to perform the restore operation.
+- When both the backup and file transfer to the new machine is (finally!) complete, it’s time to perform the restore operation.
 Log in to SSMS, right-click Databases and select the Restore Databases option.
-Select the database you are restoring to and specify the source of your restore operation – in this case the file you just copied over.
+Select the database you are restoring to and specify the source of your restore operation – in this case, the file you just copied over.

 Like we said before, it is a tedious and manual process that just has to be babysat.
 No way around it.
 The solution – automation!
 But this involves the creation of several scripts – one to perform the backup, one to move the files from one machine to the other (and remember the files must be in shared folders/ directories), and yet another script to perform the restore.
 And finally, one ‘master’ script or program to call and run all the others in the proper sequence.
 One script to rule them all, if you will.
 And if you want to get fancier, set up a monitoring tool to alert you when each stage/ script is complete.

-The problem isn’t that all this is impossible, it’s that for most DBA’s it usually falls into that Goldilocks zone in which it happens just rarely enough for you to never actually get round to the scripts creation, but also just frequently enough for it to be an annoyingly time-consuming activity every time you have to do it.
+The problem isn’t that all this is impossible, it’s that for most DBA’s it usually falls into that Goldilocks zone in which it happens just rarely enough for you to never actually get round to the creation of the scripts, but also just frequently enough for it to be an annoyingly time-consuming activity every time you have to do it.
 And it is also likely to be one of those activities you always swear to try and automate “whenever you’ll have some free time”.

 The Automated Solution